vinfreecs/genga/Documentation.md

 ## The Execution time file: time<name>.dat
 This file contains the execution time spent for the corresponding Coordinate Output interval, in seconds.
 The last line contains the total execution time in seconds.
+The first columns indicates the time step.
+This last entry in this file is used for the automated restart (restart timestep = -1).

 ##The information file: info<name>.dat
 This file contains general information about the used parameters and hardware.